elixir-webrtc/ex_webrtc/guides/intro.md

 >     track11 -.-> track12
 >     track22 -.-> track21
 >   end
->   PC1[PeerConnection1] --> track11
+>   PC1[PeerConnection 1] --> track11
->   PC2[PeerConnection2] --> track22
+>   PC2[PeerConnection 2] --> track22
 >   track12 --> PC2
 >   track21 --> PC1
 > ```
 >
 > This might be a bit counterintuitive, as in reality both of the tracks `track11` and `track12` still carry the same media stream.

 A similar process would happen for all of the joining/leaving peers.
-If you want to check an actual working example, check out the [Nexus](https://github.com/elixir-webrtc/apps)
+If you want to check an actual working example, check out the
-- our Elxir WebRTC-based videoconferencing demo app.
+[Nexus](https://github.com/elixir-webrtc/apps/tree/master/nexus) - our Elixir, WebRTC-based videoconferencing demo app.

 #### 2. Codecs